nightdevil00/calos/README.md

   - Super + S for System Monitoring (btop++).
   - Super + N for Neovim.
   - Super + Y for Yazi (file manager).
+  - Super + Q to close the active window.
 * `SUPER + CTRL` brings up all of your system-based keybinds.
 The binds below assume you are already holding down SUPER + CTRL.
 ```
  + L enables up your screensaver.